Hong Kong Golf Club: Visitors and green fees

-The Club welcomes non-member Hongkongers on weekdays at HK$1,200 per round and HK$500 if they play after 3 pm.
+The club welcomes non-member Hongkongers on weekdays at HK$1,200 per round and HK$500 if they play after 3 pm.
 The number of rounds is unlimited The club offers practice sessions on the night range in 30-minute intervals from 6 pm until 11 pm seven days a week (including public holidays).
 These either start on the hour or half-hour allowing players unlimited use of range balls during these time periods.
 The night range fee for 60 minutes is HK$70 on weekdays and HK$100 on weekends and public holidays.

+An agreement was formed where rural villagers could also play on some parts of the golf course for free, with one villager saying he had been allowed to do so for decades.
+Approximately 800 villagers were registered under the program.

 Facilities

 Besides golf, the club offers swimming and tennis facilities, as well as restaurants and accommodation.

 Happy Valley Club House

 In 1896, the Club House was officially opened by Commodore Boyes.
 This Club House had been designed by Major Edward Albert Ram, entirely on a voluntary basis, as a keen golfer.
 It was built of stone with the main entrance facing the racecourse; lockers lined the walls and at one end there was a stone tablet recording the Club Champions since 1894.
 There was a Dressing room, bar and a caretaker's room.
-Mrs. Rumsey unfurled the Club flag and as a special gesture a Ladies' competition was played after the opening despite the heavy rain which was falling.
+Mrs. Rumsey unfurled the club flag and as a special gesture a Ladies' competition was played after the opening despite the heavy rain which was falling.
 The women who played in this historic event were Mesdames O'Gorman, Dalrymple, Eccles, Boyes and Miss Boyes and Miss Gordon.
 The winner was Mrs. O'Gorman.
 A few months later, portraits of Sir William Des Voeux and Sir William Robinson were presented to the club and hung in the main entrance.

 In 1918, the disastrous fire broke out in matsheds near the Club House at Happy Valley.
 The flames spread so rapidly that it proved impossible to save any of the club's records or stocks.
 Nothing but ashes.

 From that date the club had been lent club room space once again by the Jockey Club but notice that this particular building was to be pulled down was given to the Golf Club at the end of 1928 and these rooms were consequently handed back to the owners in February 1929.
-The Club decided to build a new club House at Happy Valley at a cost of HK$30,000 and this was duly completed in November 1930 and officially opened early in 1931.
+The club decided to build a new club House at Happy Valley at a cost of HK$30,000 and this was duly completed in November 1930 and officially opened early in 1931.

-After the World War II, the Club House had been thoroughly looted by the mobs during the hand-over interval as had every unoccupied residence in the Hong Kong and the Club decided to surrender this property to Government for many reasons not the least of which was financial.
+After the World War II, the Club House had been thoroughly looted by the mobs during the hand-over interval as had every unoccupied residence in the Hong Kong and the club decided to surrender this property to Government for many reasons not the least of which was financial.